zmarty/double-shot-search/README.md

-# Double Shot Search Chrome Extension: Search Bing and Google together
+# Double Shot Search Chrome Extension: Search two search engines side-by-side

 Allows searching in both Bing and Google at the same time by showing the results from both search engines side by side.
 In other words, this extension enables multi-search across two search engines at the same time by showing the result pages next to each other.
 This extension works best on high resolution screens.